dhellmann/pymotw-3/source/itertools/index.rst

    :start-after: #end_pymotw_header

-The :func:`repeat` iterator does not need to be explicitly limited, since :func:`imap` stops processing when any of its inputs ends, and the :func:`xrange` returns only five elements.
+The :func:`repeat` iterator does not need to be explicitly limited, since :func:`map` stops processing when any of its inputs ends, and the :func:`range` returns only five elements.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'itertools_repeat_map.py'))